 Kong Tmung was ready to answer all our questions and she shared some insights.
 We bring that interview to you.

 Kong Tmung, you had told Miranda (a member of the Muezart team) that only in Meghalaya they use natural mordants.
 Can you please tell us a little more about this?

-Mordants are an additive used in dyeing which helps the colour get absorbed better and makes it long lasting
+Mordants is an additive used in dyeing which helps the colour get absorbed better and makes it long lasting.

 Using natural mordant to bind colours has been taught to us by our grandmothers and mothers.
 I am from a village and I don’t know and have not seen what a chemical dye is.
 I didn’t even know that chemical dye exists.
 So, whenever we dyed Eri silk yarn we dyed using natural ingredients – even the mordants.

 How do we know for sure that only in Meghalaya they use natural ingredients to fix colors?

 A few years back on 2014 some members of GIZ came to Meghalaya and gave us training on how to extract more colors from different plants and taught us how to measure the PH of the water for dyeing.
 They were amazed to know that we use some barks and leaves as a mordant.

 That’s how I got to know that using natural mordant is unique to our region.

 How long have you been using natural dyes?